Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/crud-operations-with-prisma-and-fastify.md

   - prisma
 ---

 You might have heard of CRUD.
-It's a concept of data manipulation which stands for:
+It's a concept of data manipulation that stands for:

 - **C**: Create
 - **R**: Read